tanishamadaan64/TeamDebugThugs/README.md

 ### Purva Batra
 ### Harsheen Grover

-This project is built with Node.js, Express, and Socket.IO.
-It allows users to join chat rooms, send messages, and share their location with others in the room.
+This project allows users to join and create chat rooms, send and receive messages in realtime and also share their wishlist by single click of a button and share their location with others in the room.

 ## Features